Join our Postgraduate Open Day - Sat 24 June

 • Role of genomics in: infectious disease diagnosis, prognosis, drug selection, resistance, monitoring, epidemic control and drug research.

-Dr Michael Cox (Lecturer in Microbial Ecology and the Respiratory Microbiome)
+Dr Michael Cox (Assistant Professor in the Respiratory Microbiome)

 Dr Andrew Bell (Lecturer in Cancer and Genomic Sciences)